Effective Kotlin Item 53: Consider using groupingBy instead of groupBy

 Map as a result, and we can use all the different methods defined on it.
 This makes

 groupBy a really nice intermediate step.
-I would even say, it should be preferred for convenience and readability.
+I would even say that it should be preferred due to its convenience and readability.

 On the other hand, if we are dealing with some performance-critical parts of our code, this step is not necessary.
-It takes some time to create as many collections as many categories we have.
-Instead, we could use the function
+It takes some time to create a collection for each category we have.
+Instead, we could use the

-groupingBy, that is not doing any additional operations.
-It just wraps the iterable, together with specified key selector.
+groupingBy function, which does not do any additional operations: it just wraps the iterable together with the specified key selector.

-Grouping can be considered a bit like a map from key to a list of elements, but it has much fewer operations supported.
-Although since using it might be an important optimization, let's analyze what are the options.
+Grouping can be considered a bit like a map from a key to a list of elements, but it supports far fewer operations.
+However, since using it might be an important optimization, let's analyze the options.

-The first problem (counting users per city), can be solved easily.
-There is already
+The first problem (counting users per city) can be solved easily.
+The Kotlin Standard Library already has the

-eachCount function on the Kotlin Standard Library.
-We just need to use it, to have a map from the city to the number of users.
+eachCount function, which easily gives us a map from the city to the number of users.

-fold on iterable, but it is having a separate accumulator for each key.
-So calculating the number of points per team is very similar to calculating the number of all the points in a collection.
+fold on an iterable, but it has a separate accumulator for each key.
+So, calculating the number of points per team is very similar to calculating the number of points in a collection.

-It would make sense to extract an extension function to calculate a sum on each group.
+It would make sense to extract an extension function to calculate the sum of elements in each group.
 We might call it

-fold, but this would require some "zero" value, which we don't have.
+fold, but this would require a "zero" value, which we don't have.
 Instead, we can use

-reduce, that just starts from the first element.
-Its lambda has one more parameter, that is the reference to the key of the group (in the below example we don't use it, so there is
+reduce, which just starts from the first element.
+Its lambda has one additional parameter: the reference to the key of the group (we don't use it in the example below, so there is

-Now you might notice, that we could have used
+Now, you might have noticed that we could also have used

-reducein the previous problem as well.
+reducein the previous problem.
 That is right, and such a solution would be more efficient.
 I just wanted to present both options.

 Again, we can extract an extension function.

-The last important function from the stdlib defined on
+The last important function from the stdlib that is defined on

 reduce.
 It iterates over all the elements and aggregates for each key.
 Its operation has 4 parameters: key of the current element; accumulator (also per element) or

-null for the first element with this key; reference to the element; boolean saying if it is the first element for this key.
+null for the first element with this key; reference to the element; boolean, which shows if this element is the first element for this key.
 This is how our last problem can be solved using

-groupBy is a part of many collection processing processes.
-It is convenient to use, as it returns a
+groupBy function is part of many collection processing processes.
+It is convenient to use as it returns a

-groupingBy, which is better for performance, but generally harder to use.
+groupingBy, which is better for performance but is generally harder to use.
 It currently supports the following functions:

 aggregate.
-Using them, we can define other functions we might need, like in this chapter we defined
+Using them, we can define other functions we might need, just as we defined